mrpeen/mrpeen.github.io/README.md

 ## Deploy

-This part is still annoying since this is a page organisation on github.
+This part is still annoying since this is an organisation page on github.
 This means I usually:

 - run `yarn build` on this dev branch;
 - copy the content of the newly created `build` directory;
 - switch to the `master` branch;
 - paste in the root directory.

-Unfortunately the master needs to be the compiled code because for organisation page github does not allow to chose a branch (it is always master).
+Unfortunately the master needs to host the compiled code because for organisation page github does not allow to choose a branch (it is always master).